SkoolNotes/Taproot/2020BIO101/KBhBIO101MutationsAllealsInheritance.md

 course: BIO101
 ---

 Pssst....
-There are literally three seperate things, although they are related in different places
+There are literally three separate things, although they are related in different places but like go into the notes plez.

+# Mutations
 [[KBhBIO101Mutations]]

 ***